Menu

 Exempted gifts include small gifts under £250 each, wedding gifts, gifts to a spouse, gifts to charity, gifts to political parties, and gifts that cover living costs.

-Note: No, you can’t form a political party of one and receive infinite tax-free gifts; in order for a political party to qualify, they must have either two members minimum elected to the House of Commons or one elected member and at least 150,000 votes.
+Note: No, you can’t form a political party of one and receive infinite tax-free gifts; for a political party to qualify, they must have either two members minimum elected to the House of Commons or one elected member and at least 150,000 votes.

 Gifting can be complicated, but when you look at it in the eyes of the HMRC and its tax avoidance specialists, you can get a pretty good idea of where the lines are generally drawn.